std66/presentations/dotnet/NULL - The definitive guide about nothing/NULL - The definitive guide about nothing.md

 - `disable`: for legacy projects that you don't want to update.
 - `warnings`: to determine where your code might throw `NullReferenceException`.
 You can address those warnings before modifying code to enable non-nullable reference types.
 - `annotations`: to express your design intent before enabling warnings.
-- `enable`: for new projects and active projects where you want to have protection against null reference exceptions.
+- `enable`: for new projects and active projects where you want to have protection against `NullReferenceException`.

 #### Project-level configuration in .csproj file